There’s no resisting it –Yoga With Resistance Bands is Good Stuff.

 This one will seriously work your lower body and core!

-- In this position, your shoulders should be stacked over your hands and your hands and knees should be on the floor.
+- In this position, stack your shoulders over your hands and your hands and knees should be on the floor.

 - Keep your upper body still as you gradually straighten one of your legs and lift your foot slowly off the ground.
 Hold it for a few seconds!